Guides

 How difficult is it to get a bridging loan?

-Securing a bridging loan can be straightforward if you can demonstrate to the lender a clear, viable proposal with a realistic exit strategy.
+Securing a bridging loan can be straightforward if you can demonstrate a clear, viable proposal with a realistic exit strategy.
 Lenders will want to see detailed project plans with accurate costings, thorough market research, and evidence of your (and your team’s) previous experience.
 A spreadsheet with vague or estimated numbers won’t interest lenders.

 Read more about bridging loan eligibility criteria.